 - 1. From Setup, enter Profiles in the Quick Find box, then select Profiles. - 2.
-Select a profile and click its name. - 3.
+Select a profile, and click its name. - 3.
 In the profile overview page, scroll down to Login Hours and click Edit. - 4.
-Set the days and hours when users with this profile can log in to the organization.
+Set the days and hours when users with this profile can log in to the org.

-To allow users to log in at any time, click Clear all times.
-To prohibit users from using the system on a specific day, set the start and end times to the same value.
+To let users log in at any time, click Clear all times.
+To prohibit users from logging in on a specific day, set Start Time to 12 AM and End Time to End of Day.